Dillonwong12/YouTube_Watch_History_Analysis/README.md

 ## Limitations
-1. Google Takeout does not provide video duration, so simply analysing video counts may not be the most accurate representation of consumption habits.
+1. Google Takeout does not provide video duration, so simply analysing video counts may not yield the most accurate representation of consumption habits.
 2. As previously mentioned, I also listen to music on YouTube while working.
-Thus, it is difficult to separate "non-productive" consumption vs. "productive" consumption.
+Thus, separating "non-productive" consumption vs. "productive" consumption would introduce another layer of complexity to the analysis.